 In reality, many of the tweaks you can make to your processes can actually benefit everyone!
-So, let’s take a look at some of the ways you can create a more neuro-inclusive and wider pool of brilliant candidates.
+So, let’s take a look at some of the ways you can build a more neuro-inclusive workplace and attract a wider pool of brilliant candidates.

 Here's some tips to consider:

 If you’re not aware of a person’s neurological condition, at first glance it may appear that a colleague is underperforming in some way.
 If an employee is comfortable enough to disclose their neurological condition with you, it makes it easier to have direct conversations about how you can help and guide them.

 However, an employee doesn’t have to disclose any kind of condition to you.
 So how can you support those working for you?
 It’s all about creating an atmosphere that allows for differences and acceptance.

 For example, if an employee struggles with focusing in a noisy, open-plan office, it can help to provide quieter spaces for them to work.
 Whether or not an employee is neurodivergent, it always pays to listen to your people and acknowledge what they need to give the best performance possible.

 The overall culture in a company has a huge effect on how well a neurodivergent employee performs.
 Providing everybody with information on the variety of conditions that fall under the definition of neurodiverse is a great start.
 If people are aware of the different ways others process information and perform in social situations, it will no doubt promote a great sense of understanding and empower people to communicate how to get the best from them.